Registering a Telegraph Node

 Configure custom RPCs for all networks.

-Back up your wallet keystore file!
+Back up your wallet keystore file after it has been created by the script.

 Step 3: Fund the Bridge Wallet

-After running the script, it will output your Bridge Wallet address (look for "Available accounts"
+After running the script, it will output your Bridge Wallet address (look for "Available accounts" in the logs).

 The node will not register unless it holds enough funds.